 About Guy Mendilow Ensemble

-"An international tour de force” (Bethlehem Morning Call) from the Middle East, South and North America, the Guy Mendilow Ensemble combines evocative, world-class music and storytelling in shows exploring pivotal moments of change — not from the vantage of our own historical hindsight, but as reflected in the day-to-day of those living through the shifts, making their choices in the moment, not knowing how the dots will ultimately connect.
+"An international tour de force” (Bethlehem Morning Call) from the Middle East, South and North America, the Guy Mendilow Ensemble combines evocative music and storytelling in shows exploring pivotal moments of change — not from the vantage of historical hindsight, but via the day-to-day of those living through the shifts, making their choices in the moment, not knowing how the dots will ultimately connect.
+To gain insight into these moments, the Ensemble draws on traditional tunes, technique, and tales but in elegant arrangements and with radical reframing.

-Whisking audiences to picturesque times and sweeping landscapes, conjuring voices lost to war and upheaval, GME holds a mirror to our own debates and dilemmas in shows that “explode with artistry, refinement, and excitement” (Hebrew Union College), stirring deeply moving connections to struggles and dilemmas with which we tangle today.
+Whisking audiences to picturesque times and sweeping landscapes, conjuring voices lost to war and upheaval, GME holds a mirror to our own debates and tensions in shows that “explode with artistry, refinement, and excitement” (Hebrew Union College), stirring deeply moving connections to struggles and dilemmas we tangle with today.

 The National Endowment for the Arts recognized the Guy Mendilow Ensemble for the creation of art that meets the highest standards of excellence, public engagement with diverse and excellent art and the strengthening of communities through the arts.